cedricwalter/cedricwalter.github.io/_posts/2005-06-14-log4php-and-hashcash-technology-for-mambo-at-mamboforge.md

 3. More OO code as before (I am stucked with PHP 4.2 which is not so OO as PHP 5.0).
 4. I have also committed AkoComment, AkoBook, Mambots and templates example of hashcash use

-The current code in HEAD is working, but only in MD5 mode, SHA1 is giving me some problem since my PHP factory is not working for some obscure reason -&gt; The *CodeInliner.php* plugins sometimes create a *HahCashGenerator.php* with the default encryption scheme.
+The current code in HEAD is working, but only in MD5 mode, SHA1 is giving me some problem since my PHP factory is not working for some obscure reason -> The *CodeInliner.php* plugins sometimes create a *HahCashGenerator.php* with the default encryption scheme.
 **Attention** Hashcash require Log4PHP for Mambo!